Legal Custody and Physical Custody

 What’s the Difference?

-Legal Custody, Physical custody, what the difference here and why is it important to consider?
 Divorce is tough on the parents, it’s a complete change in lifestyle, a new beginning, and for many one of the most stressful events they’ll ever go through.
 It can be even tougher on the children of those parents.
-While the parents have decided to part ways, often the kids would rather keep the family in tact.
-Unfortunately, the kids often become the central focus of litigation.
+While the parents have decided to part ways, generally speaking, the kids would rather keep the family intact.
+Unfortunately, the kids often become a central focus of litigation.
 Everyone wants custody.

-There are two terms that litigants going through a divorce need to keep in mind that deal with custody, legal custody and physical custody.
+There are two terms that litigants going through a divorce need to keep in mind that deal with custody, legal custody, and physical custody.
 What’s the difference, and why knowing the distinctions is important.
-The court is going to make rulings on these issues, and unless you’re on top of the terminology, you’ll be in the dark.
+Your attorney and the Court is going to make rulings on these issues, and unless you’re on top of the terminology, you’ll be in the dark.
 This post is written only to cover the difference in these terms here in Missouri.
-As with any legal jargon, it is important to be informed.
+As with any legal jargon, it is important to inform.
 If your lawyer has not explained these terms to you, there’s a problem.

 Ch Ch Ch Changes … to Custody Orders